ArnolFokam/MiLMo/README.md

 - Minecraft Launcher >= `1.12.2`
 - Java 8 aka `1.8`

-The following steps assumed the repository is already cloned and you are on a terminal with a working python environment.
+The following steps assume the repository is already cloned and you are on a terminal with a working Python environment.

 ### Install Project Requirements

-- Install PyTorch from the steps outline [here](https://pytorch.org/get-started/locally/).
+- Install PyTorch from the steps outlined [here](https://pytorch.org/get-started/locally/).
 - Install project requirements from the specified file.

 ```bash